 Why is this true?
 Well, if A and B are equal, then they both name the same collection of objects.
 I.e., B is another name for the collection of objects that A names and vice versa.
-So, if A and B are equal then of course $A \subseteq B$ since A is always a subset of itself and B is simply another name for A. Similarly, we can show $B \subseteq A$.
-Conversely, suppose $A \subseteq B$ and $B \subseteq A$.
+So, if A and B are equal then of course $A \subseteq B$ since A is always a subset of itself and B is simply another name for A. Similarly, we can show $B \subseteq A$ .
+Conversely, suppose $A \subseteq B$ and $B \subseteq A$ .
 We want to know that A and B name the same collection of objects.
-Suppose they didn't, then there should be some object $x \in A$ that is not in B OR some object $y \in B$ that is not in A. Well, we know the object x cannot exist since $A \subseteq B$ and so every element of A is an element of B. Similarly, the element y cannot exist.
+Suppose they didn't, then there should be some object $x \in A$ that is not in B or some object $y \in B$ that is not in A. Well, we know such an object x cannot exist since $A \subseteq B$ , and so, every element of A is an element of B. Similarly, the element y cannot exist.
 Hence, A and B must name the same collection of objects.

 What about trying to prove that two sets are not equal?
 This turns out to be easier.
-In order to show that A does not equal B, you need only find an element in A that is not in B OR and element of B that is not in A. It will turn out that in general it is always easier to show a negative fact than a positive fact.
+In order to show that A does not equal B, you need only find an element in A that is not in B OR an element of B that is not in A.

 Showing two sets are equal reduces to proving that the sets are subsets of each other.
 But, how to show that a set is a subset of another set?
 The general procedure to show $A \subseteq B$ is to show that each element of A is also and element of B. This is straightforward if A and B are both finite sets.
-For example, suppose $A = \{2, 3, 4\}$ and $B = \{1, 2, 3, 4, 5, 6\}$.
-How do we show that $A \subseteq B$.
-Since A is finite, we simply notice that $2 \in B$, $3 \in B$ and $4 \in B$.
+For example, suppose $A = \{2, 3, 4\}$ and $B = \{1, 2, 3, 4, 5, 6\}$ .
+How do we show that $A \subseteq B$ .
+Since A is finite, we simply notice that $2 \in B$ , $3 \in B$ and $4 \in B$ .

 What if A is the set of even numbers and B is the set of all integers?
 We would get awfully tired (and bored) if we waited around to show that each and every element of A is also an element of B. Imagine A and B are two boxes, and you would like to know whether all the elements in A's box are also in B's box.
-Suppose you reach in box A and select an element say 10.
+Suppose you reach in box A and select an element, say the number 10.
 After inspecting 10, you notice that 10 is in fact an integer and so must also be an element of box B. But you are not satisfied, since you cannot be sure that the next element you choose from A will also be an element of B. In fact, even if you have shown that the first million even integers are all members of box B, you cannot be sure that the next element you select from box A will in fact be an integer.
-Instead you should consider the property that x satisfies when it is a member of A, and show that it must be the case that x is an element of B. What property does x satisfy if it is contained in A's box?
-The answer is $x = 2 \cdot n$, where n is some integer.
-Then you simply notice that if n is an integer, then $2 \cdot n$ is also an integer; and hence, x is an element of B.
+Instead, you should consider the property that all elements of A have in common and show that any object satisfying that property must be an element of B. What property does x satisfy if it is contained in A's box?
+The answer is $x = 2 \cdot n$ , where n is some integer.
+Then, you simply notice that if n is an integer, then $2 \cdot n$ is also an integer; and hence, any element of A must also be an element of B.